Ann Demeulemeester: Ann Demeulemeester

-In 1985, Verhelst finally launched her own brand, Ann Demeulemeester-Verhelst, in collaboration with her husband, Patrick Robyn, who put an end to a burgeoning career as a photographer to devote himself to his wife's fashion label, assuming the role of a shadow creative director for the brand, an unofficial position that he has still been occupying to this days.
-In 1996, she debuted her own menswear line.
+In 1985, Verhelst finally launched her own brand, Ann Demeulemeester-Verhelst, in collaboration with her husband, Patrick Robyn, who put an end to a burgeoning career as a photographer to devote himself to his wife's fashion label, assuming the role of a shadow creative director for the brand, an unofficial position that he still occupies to this day.
+She produced her first collection for the fall 1987 season, adding shoes and accessories the following year.

-She opened her first store in Antwerp in 1999.
+In 1992, Dirk Van Saene self-published Dirk Van Saene’s Bambi, a photo-collaged comic that lampooned his fellow Antwerp designers with a special focus on Ann Verhelst, highlighting the tensions between Demeulemeester and the other designers in the Antwerp Six.

+In 1994, Ann Verhelst approached Belgian entrepreneur Anne Chapelle for help in building her brand, which, under her tenure, turned into a substantial global business, debuting a menswear line in 1996 and opening the brand’s flagship store in Antwerp in 1999.
+Finally, in 2005, Anne Chapelle acquired the company’s majority stake from Ann Verhelst.

 Verhelst worked with the artist Jim Dine, and draws inspiration from singer Patti Smith.
 She worked on a clothing line inspired by Jackson Pollock.